 Kakao Map come Korean 3D maps

-Kakao, which runs South Korea's KakaoTalk chat app, has apparently launched a new map service that supports 3D, using a 'vector system' for more accurate mapping.
+Kakao manages South Korea's KakaoTalk chat application, and it appears that a new 3D map service has been launched, using a 'vector system' for more accurate mapping.

 The map application is a redesign of Daum Map that was released by 2009.
 Kakao added the latest mapping technology to the application after the merger of the two companies and collects data on its servers.Kakao